 …You are the first victim of your own anger… you first harm yourself and then you harm others – You can’t harm anybody without harming yourself… Unless there is peace in the mind of the individual, how can there be peace in the society? – S. N. Goenka

-When I say to myself, “It should not have happened this way,” I have to admit that this is an absurd statement.
+When I say to myself, “It should not have happened this way,” I have to admit that though it may be an understandable thought, it’s also an absurd statement.
 After all, it already happened.
 My insisting that it should not have happened is not only unhelpful, it also presumes I have some sort of special knowledge of the rules and workings of the universe.
-Its like saying, “The dinosaurs should not have gone extinct”.
-They did go extinct and it has all been a part of a larger system that I do not fully understand.
-What appeared to be a terrible tragedy to the dinosaurs was actually just part of an impersonal chain of occurrences.
+It’s like saying, “The dinosaurs should not have gone extinct”.
+They did go extinct – it already happened.
+Once I calm my nervous system, I might instead ask myself, “What, if anything, can I do about it?”
+In this case, what appeared to be a terrible tragedy to the dinosaurs was actually just part of an impersonal chain of occurrences – so, perhaps the wisest thing to do is to allow myself to grieve the loss.
+In other circumstances, it may make sense for me to take some sort of considered action, but I will need to tend to my anger in order to do so in a thoughtful way.

 Angry reactions are also unhelpful when it comes to things that are within our control.
 Actions taken in anger are often not well-received and they can be impulsive and clumsily executed.
 Instead, we can note our anger and take time to investigate our inner experiences.
 This makes space for responding with wisdom.